 So, the receiver amplifies the signal from the source; this is another thing the receiver does to affect sound quality, and another parameter to optimize based on your room and speaker setup.

 It depends: are you going to be watching high-quality video files that have advanced audio formats like Dolby Atmos?
 And are you planning to use that Dolby Atmos to its full potential (i.e., have 2 ceiling speakers or upward-facing speakers that bounce sound off of the ceiling)?
-If this is something you’re going to do, then, yes, you need a receiver that can handle it.
+If this is something you’re going to do, then, yes, you need a receiver that can handle it - and also HDR compatibility if you want to be fully prepared for other configurations in the future (our guide), although this isn't as important.

 On the other hand, are you going to be playing video games or casually watching the big game from a cable stream that might only have a 5.1 channel DTS stream or equivalent coming with it?